top of page

 Allied Health Assistant

 Jess is who you will talk to most times you call us!
-She helps us with finding out how to best help you and booking appointments.
+She helps us with finding out how to best help you and books our appointments in blocks to help us reach our goals.

 Jess is a friendly, very hardworking, encouraging and organised member of our team.
 She is a trained chef and helps the Remarkable team and her clients stay on track by breaking things down into steps and helping us follow through!